drichards2013/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

 ##QUIZ
 * Explain which tabs support the following actions and how.
   * Realtime editing of HTML and CSS
-    *The elements tab allows us to do this.
+    :The elements tab allows us to do this.
 On the left is HTML; on the right is CSS.
   * Javascript Debugging
-    *This can be done in the console.
+    :This can be done in the console.
 Since I'm coming from a Ruby background, it seems most like IRB.
   * Performance Optimization
-    *The PageSpeed tab (the one we downloaded from the Google Extension Store) can do this.
+    :The PageSpeed tab (the one we downloaded from the Google Extension Store) can do this.
     *The network also allows us to do this.
 It shows us the different things being loaded on the page, when they are loaded, and how long they took.
+    *Our timeline tab enables us to see how many frames per second we're achieving.
+    *The CPU profiler allows us to see which JavaScripts are slowing down our page.
+    *The Timeline tab allows us to see how much memory our website is taking up at any given time.
+Using this, we can identify memory leaks.

 * What's the quick key for your OS to spawn the Dev Tools inspector?